Theaterkasse

 We would like to invoke the powerful solidarity of that congress in The Hague with our own international assembly and, alongside artists and activists, ask the following questions: What is the current situation regarding our faith in democracy, human rights and international solidarity?
 What contradictions must we learn to endure today?
 Which visions can lead us to a better future?

-We will discuss a feminist foreign policy and the current options for action with the head of ZDF (German State Television) Studio in Cairo Golineh Atai, political scientist Françoise Vergès and human rights activist Kristina Lunz.
+We will discuss a feminist foreign policy and the current options for action with the political scientist Françoise Vergès and human rights activist Kristina Lunz.
 We will talk to artists and journalists from Syria, Ukraine, Belarus and Iran about writing during wartime and, in a cooperation with Missy Magazine, about the threats to – and also the resistance of – the female and queer body.
 A group of international scholarship holders will broaden our perspectives.

 An introduction by the archive of the German Women's Movement.